Key Takeaways

 Are you trying to decide whether to use Shopify Payments or Stripe for accepting payments on your e-commerce store?
-Or do you want to integrate Stripe with your Shopify store?
+Or do you want to integrate Shopify and Stripe into your online store?

 What is Stripe?

-Stripe is a widely-used payment processing platform that helps thousands of online businesses with receiving payments from their customers.
-It’s easy to integrate into existing websites, e-commerce stores, or applications, making it ideal for entrepreneurs, small business owners and enterprises that want to accept credit card payments from their customers – without going through the complicated process of setting up and managing traditional merchant accounts.
+Stripe is a widely used payment processing platform that helps thousands of online businesses receive payments from their customers.
+It’s easy to integrate into existing websites, e-commerce stores, or applications, making it ideal for entrepreneurs, small business owners and enterprises that want to accept credit card payments from their customers, without going through the complicated process of setting up and managing traditional merchant accounts.

 What is Shopify?

-Shopify on the other hand is an e-commerce platform that is designed to businesses create beautiful online stores quickly and easily.
+Shopify, on the other hand, is an e-commerce platform that is designed for businesses to create beautiful online stores quickly and easily.
 With its user-friendly interface, integrated marketing features, built-in analytics tools, and secure payment gateway like Shopify Payments, Shopify provides everything you need to build and manage an online store from scratch.

 Shopify Payments OR Stripe?

 Both Shopify Payments and Stripe can be used to accept payments from your customers.
-But there are a few differences between these two services, which may be helpful in deciding.
+But there are a few differences between these two services, which may help you decide.

 Feature comparison of Shopify Payments VS Stripe